Salkinnoma/aidevsuite/README.md

    - Try adding a delete button with a close icon to the right of each message.
 This button should remove the message both visually and from the context.

 7. **Explore More Features:**
-   For advanced functionalities such as saving (exclusive to local scripts), exporting, and importing the current chat, check out the "Chat" sample.
+   For advanced functionalities such as saving (exclusive to local scripts), exporting, and importing the current chat, check out the "Chat" sample and the "Worker" page (bottom of sidebar).
 Experiment to your heart's content to create your ultimate chatbot.

 8. **Share Your Chatbot:**
     - Download the script